 Background: The Contra Costa Council on Homelessness appointed by the Board of Supervisors, provides advice and input on the operations of homeless services, program operations, and program development efforts in Contra Costa County.
 The Council provides a forum for the Continuum of Care to communicate about the implementation of strategies to prevent and end homelessness including the Forging Ahead Towards Preventing and Ending Homelessness (Ten-Year) Plan.
 These plans are designed to address the needs of persons experiencing homelessness.
 The goal of these programs is to ensure that unhoused individuals and families can obtain decent, suitable, and affordable housing in the County.
 Through the Ten-Year Plan, the County has adopted a "housing first" strategy, which states homelessness is first a housing issue, and that necessary supports and access to comprehensive and integrated services is essential to achieving long-term housing stability.
 In addition, the Continuum of Care collaborates with entities such as the Contra Costa Council on Homelessness, the Department of Conservation and Development, and Cities to develop and implement transitional facilities, permanent and longer-term housing, and services for people facing homelessness and housing instability.
 The CoC provides adequate funding or other supports to maintain and/or abate homeless encampments and provide adequate security for the Coordinated Outreach, Referral and Engagement Teams (CORE).
 CoC programs link people experiencing homelessness with supportive services, such as behavioral health, substance use services, and primary healthcare.

-- Continue to update the Ten-Year Plan - Continue to work with local non-profit organizations and relevant public agencies to encourage funding of permanent supportive housing unit projects. - Continue to support existing transitional housing programs, operated by the County and non-profit agencies. - Continue to support the operations of existing emergency shelters. - Continue to support licensed residential care facilities in all residential zones through the land use permit process for 7 or more residents.
+- Continue to update the Ten-Year Plan - Continue to work with local non-profit organizations and relevant public agencies to encourage funding of

+- permanent supportive housing unit projects, targeting communities with concentrations of homeless encampments (see Figure 6-14). - Continue to support existing transitional housing programs, operated by the County and non-profit agencies. - Continue to support the operations of existing emergency shelters. - Continue to support licensed residential care facilities in all residential zones through the land use permit process for 7 or more residents. - Work with service providers to conduct outreach in areas with concentrations of homeless encampments to connect homeless residents with available services and resources.